Sub-Saharan Africa: Education

-Sub-Saharan African countries spent an average of 0.3% of their GDP on science and technology on in 2007.
+Sub-Saharan African countries spent an average of 0.3% of their GDP on science and technology in 2007.
 This represents an increase from US$1.8 billion in 2002 to US$2.8 billion in 2007, a 50% increase in spending.

 Major progress in access to education

-At the World Conference held in Jomtien, Thailand in 1990, delegates from 155 countries and representatives of some 150 organizations gathered with the goal to promote universal primary education and the radical reduction of illiteracy before the end of the decade.
+At the World Conference held in Jomtien, Thailand in 1990, delegates from 155 countries and representatives of some 150 organisations gathered with the goal to promote universal primary education and the radical reduction of illiteracy before the end of the decade.
 The World Education Forum, held ten years later in Dakar, Senegal, provided the opportunity to reiterate and reinforce these goals.
 This initiative contributed to having education made a priority of the Millennium Development Goals in 2000, with the aim of achieving universal schooling (MDG2) and eliminating gender disparities, especially in primary and secondary education (MDG3).
 Since the World Education Forum in Dakar, considerable efforts have been made to respond to these demographic challenges in terms of education.
 The amount of funds raised has been decisive.
 Between 1999 and 2010, public spending on education as a percentage of gross national product (GNP) increased by 5% per year in sub-Saharan Africa, with major variations between countries, with percentages varying from 1.8% in Cameroon to over 6% in Burundi.
 As of 2015, governments in sub-Saharan Africa spend on average 18% of their total budget on education, against 15% in the rest of the world.